wernejm/ECE434/hw05/ReadMe.md

 I've attached the word document 'Projects 2020 (HW5).docx' in my repo.
 I've placed my name next to the projects I'm interested in working on, and I added a project idea involving Bluetooth footage transfer from a camera to a smartphone.
 Note that Neil Roy is my project partner, so we will work together.

+*No need to attach.
+I see you've added your ideas to the original.*

 Make: